sophietheis/CellPacking/README.md

 ## Installation
-This package is based on the [`tyssus`](https://tyssue.readthedocs.org) library and its dependencies.
+This package is based on the [`tyssus`](https://tyssue.readthedocs.org) library and its dependencies It recquires a specific version of tyssue that you can find here : [tyssue](https://github.com/sophietheis/tyssue/tree/standardisation).

 The recommanded installation route is to use the `conda` package manager.
 You can get a `conda` distribution for your OS at https://www.anaconda.com/download .
 Make sure to choose a python 3.6 version.
 Once you have installed conda, you can install tyssue with: